Skip to main content

 Can I filter tenders by contracting authority type?

 Yes.
 The filters object supports a contracting_authority_types parameter that accepts values such as "national_government", "regional_authority", "local_authority", "public_health", "education", and "state_enterprise".
-This is useful if you only serve certain types of public entities.
-For example, a healthcare IT vendor might filter exclusively for "public_health" authorities.
+A healthcare IT vendor, for instance, might filter exclusively for "public_health" authorities and ignore everything else.

 How quickly are public tenders detected after publication?